The Best Medicare Supplement (Medigap) Plans in Louisiana

 - Louisiana Medigap — or Medicare supplement — plans can help seniors cover the cost of medical treatment.
 Check out our Louisiana Medicare supplement reviews to find a plan that works for you.

-Louisiana Medicare supplement plans are exactly what they sound like.
-They're insurance plans in the state of Louisiana that offer supplemental coverage to your Medicare Part A and B coverage.
-Parts A and B are known as Original Medicare, and they can leave you with out-of-pocket costs.
+Medicare Supplement plans – also called Medigap – offer supplemental coverage to your Original Medicare (Part A and B) coverage.
+Parts A and B can leave you with out-of-pocket costs.
 For example, Part B only covers 80% of most charges once you meet your deductible.
-A Medicare supplement (or Medigap) plan helps cover the cost leftover by Medicare so you don't have to.
+A Medigap plan helps cover the cost leftover by Medicare so you don't have to.

-Despite this benefit, only around 153,000 Medicare beneficiaries in the state of Louisiana have Medigap coverage.
-That's only about a quarter of Medicare beneficiaries in the state.
+Nearly one third (30%) of Original Medicare beneficiaries in Louisiana have a Medigap plan.
 If you're one of the people enrolled in Original Medicare without Medigap coverage in Louisiana, start with the research below to find a potential plan to reduce your medical costs.

 What Are the Best Louisiana Medicare Supplement Plans?

 There are 10 types of Medicare supplement plans available in the state of Louisiana.
 They're designated by letters, and you can see a breakdown of the benefits of each option in the chart below.

 |Part A coinsurance and hospital costs||✓||✓||✓||✓||✓||✓||✓||✓||✓||✓|